ipld/ipld-in-memory/README.md

 > IPLD in your RAM

-This is the [in memory IPLD instance that the `ipld` module used to export](https://github.com/ipld/js-ipld/blob/f7494ec7b7a52a34d33d8ec308718b31919e08b6/src/index.js#L435-L455) but as a separate module.
+This is the [util to create an in memory IPLD instance that the `ipld` module used to export](https://github.com/ipld/js-ipld/blob/f7494ec7b7a52a34d33d8ec308718b31919e08b6/src/index.js#L435-L455) but as a separate module.

 ## Install